Ian Gallagher: Development

-U.S. version
+American version

 Character biography

 Ian Clayton Gallagher was born on May 9, 1996, the product of a PCP-fueled affair between his mother Monica and Clayton Gallagher, Frank's brother, in the summer of 1995.
 Monica conceals knowledge of this affair from the Gallagher family, leaving them to believe that Ian is Frank's son.
 Ian is gay and, initially, closeted.
 When his older brother Lip discovers a cache of gay pornography in the room they share, he first confronts Ian with it and then sets Ian up to receive oral sex from Karen Jackson, a neighbor whom Lip tutors.
 When Karen confirms that Ian was unaroused by her ministrations, Lip comes to accept his brother and becomes Ian's trusted confidant.

+Ian is highly orderly and disciplined, traits that are attributed to his membership in his school's Junior Reserve Officers' Training Corps, rather than his upbringing.
+He is an excellent marksman.

 When the series opens, Ian is involved in a sexual relationship with Kash, owner of the Kash and Grab, the neighborhood convenience store where Ian works.
-Kash, a Muslim, is married to Linda, a white woman who converted to marry him, and has two children with her.
+Kash, a Muslim, is married to Linda and has two children with her.
 Usually, Ian and Kash have sex in the storeroom, but one weekend when Linda and the children are out of town, Kash brings Ian to their home.
 Upon seeing the reality of Kash's life with his family, Ian balks at having sex with him.

 Ian's schoolmate, Mandy Milkovich, expresses a sexual interest in him.
 When he does not reciprocate, she tells her brothers that Ian assaulted her.
 After evading them, he comes out to Mandy, who not only calls off her brothers but suggests that she be his sham girlfriend to deflect any questions about his sexuality.

 Ian continues his affair with Kash, but Linda, who has installed security cameras in response to rampant shoplifting at the store, catches them in the act on tape.
 Surprisingly, she does not mind if the affair continues but demands that Kash impregnate her before he has sex with Ian again.
 Meanwhile, Mandy's brother Mickey, an aggressive shoplifter who has been terrorizing Kash, steals the gun kept in the store for protection.
 Ian confronts Mickey at his home, determined to retrieve it.
 In the ensuing altercation, the pair realize their attraction and have sex.
 They maintain the sexual relationship, although Mickey denies any emotional attraction to Ian; Ian cools off his relationship with Kash.
 Eventually, Kash catches the two having sex in the store and, in response, shoots Mickey in the leg and has him arrested, following Mickey's brazen theft of a candy bar.